+Fingerprint enrollment is simple and only needs to be done once per employee.
+If you own more than one FlexClock Z-Series, the fingerprint enrollments will automatically be copied to all of your other clocks.
 The timekeeping server stores a backup copy of the fingerprint template files, and they will automatically be restored if you ever replace or clear the memory of your clock.
 Your FlexClock Z-Series can automatically exchange prints with the FlexClock L-Series.

-Your FlexClock Z-Series cannot automatically exchange prints with the FlexClock Vx-Series, or the TimeClock 330/380 PrintReader.
+Your FlexClock Z-Series cannot automatically exchange prints with the FlexClock Vx-Series, or the TimeClock 330/380 clocks, which use a removable fingerprint reader.
+The template file format is incompatible.
 If you own both types, employees must be enrolled on each type separately.